AviatrixSystems/Docs/HowTos/site2cloud.rst

 If you like to build a full mesh network where Spoke VPCs communicate with each other via Transit GW, you can achieve that by enabling "Connected Transit" mode.
 All connections are encrypted.

-To enable this option, click Site2Cloud on the left navigation bar, select the connection established by `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, click to edit.
+To enable this option in software version prior to 4.1, click Site2Cloud on the left navigation bar, select the connection established by `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, click to edit.
 Scroll down to "Connected Transit" to enable.

+For software version 4.1 and later, you will click Transit Network on the left navigation bar, click the Advanced Config option and browse to the Edit Gateway tab.
+Select the Transit Gateway you want to enable the Connected Transit.

 Note all Spokes should be either in HA mode or non HA mode.
 A mixed deployment where some Spokes have HA enabled while other don't works in a normal environment, but does not work